SALT LAKE CITY — Deseret Digital Media released a mobile-friendly version of its DeseretNews.com high school sports database product Wednesday.

 Barrett said the release of the mobile product is very timely considering the important high school football games that will be played over the next two weeks.
 DeseretNews.com will stream the 1A, 2A and 3A championship football games this weekend in addition to the 3AA, 4A and 5A semifinals.
 In addition, DeseretNews.com will offer a live play-by-play service for every high school football game this weekend.

 “There’s a lot of excitement around the semifinals this weekend and the finals next weekend,” Barrett said, “and there’s some really good matchups taking place.
 It’s really good timing for the high school playoffs and for girls and boys basketball.
-We’re excited to be able to provide this now.“1 comment on this story
+We’re excited to be able to provide this now.“

 The Deseret News has maintained high school scores and statistics in an easy-to-access database on its website for more than a decade.
 Barrett says the information contained and maintained by the Deseret News Sports Department as well as the DeseretNews.com Web sports team has been critical to the growth of DeseretNews.com over the years.